Everything we know about the Brooklyn subway shooting

 A video posted to Twitter showed terrified commuters getting off a subway car as it pulls into the 25th St station with smoke billowing from the carriage.
 Several appear overcome with smoke inhalation.

+“I saw crying people, yelling and screaming for their life,” he said.
+“I asked a couple of people what’s wrong, what happened, and they told me there was a shooting.

+“I was nervous about whether to take him home or to school,” he said.
+“I took my brother a safer way.
+We ran all the way down to 3rd Avenue.”

-Among the people caught up in the mayhem was Brooklyn resident Danny Mastrogiorgio, whose four-year-old son goes to school near the 36th Street station.
+Brooklyn resident Danny Mastrogiorgio, whose four-year-old son goes to school near the 36th Street station, also spoke to The Independent after the attack.

-The Independent spoke to Mr Mastrogiorgio as he stood in the crowd gathered behind police tape on 24th street shortly after the attack.

 “I saw people running up the stairs, running down the street.
 A guy from the MTA came out waving his arms, trying to get the cops to come down,” Mr Mastrogiorgio said.